theodor90/Music-Quiz/README.md

 To get started with the Music Quiz project, follow these steps:
 1. Clone the repository to your local machine: `git clone https://github.com/theodor90/Music-Quiz.git`.
 2. Install the required dependencies: `npm install`.
-3. Follow the setup instructions in the README file to initialize the project.
-4. Run the application using: `npm start`.
+3. Run the application using: `npm start`.

  <!--
  How to Contribute